Kong/docs.konghq.com/app/enterprise/k8s-changelog.md

 ### Fixed

-- Ensure that a worker being spwaned due to any errors always receives the latest up-to-date configuration in the DB-less mode [#5850](https://github.com/Kong/kong/pull/5850)
+- Ensure that a worker being spawned due to any errors always receives the latest up-to-date configuration in the DB-less mode [#5850](https://github.com/Kong/kong/pull/5850)